orsonteodoro/oiledmachine-overlay/SECURITY.md

 * The AI must be able to submit contributions under approved open source licenses.
 * The AI must be able to understand CVEs.
 * The AI must be able to fix ASan, UBSan type of errors.
+* The AI must have code generation capabilities.

 * AI are known to fix the following vulnerabilities.
 Patch fixes are accepted for the following: